sdat2/adcirc-emulation/README.md

 pip install -e .
 ```

-To get cartopy to work properly you might be better off with:
+To get cartopy to work properly you might be better off with.

 ```bash
 conda env update --file environment.yml --name base